redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Manual SSL Configuration

-Set ssl to true and freeipa to false
+The default settings are ssl = true and freeipa = false.
+It is ok to leave things as-is.

 ### IPA Configuration

-Set ssl to true and freeipa to true
+ssl is enabled by default.
+Override the freeipa value and set it to true.

 ## Apply Configuration